TorBox-App/.github/profile/README.md

 If you want to help with development, you are more than welcome to clone any of our current repositories and make a PR.

+## 📜 License

+Please be aware, that most items in the TorBox Github Organization are licensed under the *Elastic License 2.0 (ELv2)*.
+This allows individuals to do whatever they want with the code, including self-hosting (which is literally the point) but prevents you from hosting this for others as a managed service (basically trying to rip off or copy the officially hosted version of [TorBox](https://torbox.app)).
+This is mainly for the safety of TorBox so nobody creates a competitor service based off of our own open source projects.
+ELv2 allows TorBox to stay safe, while giving the community power at the same time.
+Anything not marked with the ELv2 license is MIT.
+You can view the license [here](https://raw.githubusercontent.com/TorBox-App/.github/main/LICENSE).